How I built my own Raspberry Pi tablet

 The long answer regarding what I do is that I am experimenting with an alternate lifestyle.
-In late 2009 I decided to live a more anti-consumerist lifestyle.
-So I left the rat race, sold my shares in the company I co-founded, and started working on potentially fulfilling ventures that may generate passive income in time.
-This is how I started creating web startups and Android applications – two technologies that I am really passionate about.
-Android finally gives me the chance to play in the consumer electronics space, which I really enjoy.
-It also helps me in my quest to use first-world technology to solve third-world problems – hence my focus on working with NGO’s and the like.
+In late 2008 I decided to live a more anti-consumerist lifestyle.
+So I left the rat race, sold my shares in the company I co-founded, and started working on potentially fulfilling ventures.
+This is how I started creating web startups, mobile applications, and embedded hardware solutions – technologies that I am really passionate about.
+These technologies also help me in my quest to use first-world technology to solve third-world problems.

 I have a Gemini capsule, which can be reached using a Gemini browser, at gemini://tobykurien.com, or via a web proxy.
 I could've just linked you directly to my capsule via a web proxy, but that kind of defeats the point of Gemini, which is to create a new space on the internet, away from the attention- and surveillance-economy of BigTech, free of trackers and data mining, with a manaical focus on simplicity and pure textual content such as blogs.